-How to merge subtitles with any video permanently (4 ways)
+How to merge subtitles with any video permanently (6 ways)

-Learn how to merge subtitles with any video permanently.
+These step-by-step tutorials will show you how to merge subtitles with any video permanently.
 This works for MP4, MKV, AVI, and other video files.

-MKVToolNix is a set of tools to create, alter, and inspect MKV video files on Microsoft Windows and Linux.
-But you can also use it to merge SRT subtitle files with MP4 video files.
+MKVToolNix is a set of tools to create, edit, and inspect MKV video files on Windows and Linux.
+You can also use MKVToolNix to merge MKV, MP4, and AVI video files with SRT subtitle files.
+For Windows, MKVToolNix is available as an installer and as a portable 7zip archive.
+You can download MKVToolNix for Windows here.

-Note: If you've downloaded the portable version of MKVToolNix, then you will need to unzip the .7z file first.
+Note: If you've downloaded the portable version of MKVToolNix, you will need to unzip the .7z file first.
 You can use 7-Zip for this.

 3. Open MKVToolNix (mkvtoolnix-gui.exe or mkvtoolnix-gui).